 “Search for an aneurysm is one of the most labor-intensive and critical tasks radiologists undertake,” said Yeom.
 “Given the inherent challenges of complex neurovascular anatomy and potentially fatal outcome of a missed aneurysm, it prompted me to apply advances in computer science and vision to neuroimaging.”

 Yeom and her team outlined clinically significant aneurysms detectable on 611 computerized tomography (CT) angiogram head scans to train their algorithm.
 Eight clinicians tested HeadXNet by interpreting 115 separate scans with and without the algorithm.
-Overall, the automated detection tool led to improvements in sensitivity, mean accuracy, and mean interrater agreement.
+Overall, the automated detection tool improved sensitivity, accuracy, and interrater agreement.
 On the other hand, no significant changes were observed in mean specificity or time to diagnosis.

-The tool could now be further trained to identify other diseases inside and outside the brain.
-But, there are some considerable issues that remains with this line of work.
-Current scan viewers and other machines are simply not designed to work with deep learning assistance, as noted in the press release.
+The tool could be further trained to identify other diseases inside and outside the brain.
+But, some considerable issues remain with this line of work.
+As noted in the press release, current scan viewers and other machines are simply not designed to work with deep learning assistance.
 Therefore, the researchers had to custom-build tools to integrate HeadXNet within scan viewers.

 “Because of these issues, I think deployment will come faster not with pure AI automation, but instead with AI and radiologists collaborating,” said Andrew Ng, Ph.D., adjunct professor of computer science at Stanford and a co-senior author of the study.
 “We still have technical and non-technical work to do, but we as a community will get there, and AI-radiologist collaboration is the most promising path.”